edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 message HieroClprProofEndpointConfiguration {
   /*
-   * The clpr endpoint configuration being proven
+   * The Hiero state leaf containing the clpr endpoint configuration */
-   */
-  HieroClprEndpointConfig endpoint_configuration = 1;
+  StateLeaf endpoint_configuration = 1;

   /*
    * A state proof of the hash of the bytes of the endpoint configuration */